E-ZONG Airtight Doors for Contamination-Free Food Plants

 - Environmental Parameter Adaptation: High-humidity, low-temperature, or corrosive environments require upgraded material grades (e.g., 316L stainless steel + chemical-resistant sealing strips).

 - Cleanliness Class Correspondence: ISO Class 7~8 clean zones recommend airtightness ≥ Class 6; aseptic core zones recommend ≥ Class 7.
-During selection, strictly verify standard door dimensions against on-site civil engineering tolerances to avoid post-installation cutting that compromises sealing surfaces.
+Verify standard door dimensions against on-site civil engineering tolerances to avoid post-installation cutting that compromises sealing surfaces.

 - Safety & Egress Configuration: Main clean zone aisles should specify push bar door mechanisms to ensure rapid personnel evacuation during emergency power loss.